Haagen-Dazs Mango Sorbet

 Pectin is found in the skin and core of fruits such as apples, grapes, and citrus fruits.
 It’s a soluble fiber, a plant-based complex starch (polysaccharide), used by food manufacturers to thicken and stabilize foods.

-One analogy is to think of pectin as a type of glue or cement that traps the liquids in a recipe.
-When heated, it traps the liquids then turns into a gel-like substance as it cools.
+One analogy is to think of pectin as a type of glue or cement that traps liquids in a recipe.
+When heated, it first traps the liquids then turns into a gel-like substance as it cools.

 In addition to sorbet pectin is also used in jams, jellies, and other processed food products.